maxmatical/ml-cheatsheet/README.md

 3. Sort by loss/class confusion (eg diff between top k logits/predicted probs)
 4. Relabel as needed

+**Tip:** Can use class confusion on unlabelled data to prioritize classes for manual labelling

 ## NLP:

 ### data augmentation: back translate